yff111/dndrxjs/docs/placeholder.md

 # Placeholder

+Uses a clone of the currently dragged element as indicator for the drop-position.

 > [!WARNING]
 > Does not work with `in` as DropPosition.
-Also using placeholder wit multi-select is not recommended since it feels clunky due to glitches when hiding selected elements.
+Also using placeholder with multi-select is not recommended since it feels clunky due to glitches when hiding selected elements.

 <script setup>
   import 'dndrxjs/dist/styles.css'